Plain English Summary

 What are the possible benefits and risks of participating?

-Pupils and teachers who take part in the program will benefit from an extra 15 minutes physical activity every school day.
+Pupils and teachers who take part in the program benefit from an extra 15 minutes physical activity every school day.
 There are no direct risks involved with participating.

 Where is the study run from?